We advise. We build. We deliver.

 “Who runs this long-term?”

-The operating model is part of the program design.
-Roles, ownership, and institutional structure are defined before deployment, not after.
+The operating model is part of the program design — roles, ownership, and structure are defined before deployment, not after.

 Bring Genosis